-A lovely ritual for welcoming a child.
+A lovely ritual for welcoming a child into the communiy.
 Though some might wish to forego its references to the devil and original sin.

 The Mass?

 Yes, of course!
 A meal with friends that celebrates the life and radical social teachings of Jesus.